The author has personal experience with this condition and was diagnosed with fructose malabsorption in 2014.

 Dietary fructose intolerance occurs when the small intestine is not capable of processing fructose and fructans properly.
 This causes excess fructose in the intestinal tract and symptoms associated with irritable bowel syndrome.

-What Is fructose?
+What Is Fructose?

 Fructose is a dietary sugar that falls into the category of monosaccharides.
 It is a simple sugar, meaning that it is made up of a single sugar molecule.
-When digested, simple sugars absorb directly into the blood stream and are metabolized by the liver.
+When digested, simple sugars absorb directly into the bloodstream and are metabolized by the liver.

 Commercially produced sources of fructose include white table sugar, high fructose corn syrup, and sucrose.
-Fructose naturally occurs in honey, fruits and some vegetables.
+Fructose naturally occurs in honey, fruits, and some vegetables.

-Do I Have to Give up Sugar Entirely?
+Do I Have to Give Up Sugar Entirely?